 '''

 ; Example 8.4b

 ; Function with versions for stdcall and cdecl (32-bit Windows)

 ; Choose function prolog according to calling convention:

-ifDef stdcall ; If stdcall is defined
+IFDEF STDCALL ; If STDCALL is defined

-sinxpnx@12 PROC NEAR ; extern "C" stdcall function name
+sinxpnx@12 PROC NEAR ; extern "C"stdcall function name

 ELSE

 sinxpnx PROC NEAR ; extern "C" cdecl function name

 ENDIF

 ; Function body common to both calling conventions:

-fild dword ptr [esp+12]; n
+fild dword ptr [esp+12] ; n

 fld qword ptr [esp+4] ; x

 fmul st(1), st(0) ; nx

 fsin

 ; sin(x)

 fadd

 ; sin(x) + nx

 ; Choose function epilog according to calling convention:

+IFDEF STDCALL ; If STDCALL is defined

+ret 12 : Clean up stack if sto

-ret 12 ; Clean up stack if stdcall sinxpnx@12 ENDP ; End of function
+ret 12 ; Clean up stack if stdcall

+sinxpnx@12 ENDP ; End of function

 ret 12

 ELSE

-ret ; Don't clean up stack if cdecl sinxpnx ENDP ; End of function
+ret ; Don't clean up stack if cdecl

+sinxpnx ENDP ; End of function

 ret

+ENDIF

 '''

 This solution requires that you make two versions of the object file, one with \\cdecl calling convention for the static link library and one with \\stdcall calling convention for the dynamic link library.
 The distinction is made on the command line for the assembler.
-The \\stdcall version is assembled with /DSTDCALL\ on the command line to define the macro STDCALL\, which is detected by the IFDEF conditional.
+The \\stdcall version is assembled with /DSTDCALL\ on the command line to define the macro stDCALL\, which is detected by the IFDEF conditional.